Supergrid

 • Rated - 2 -Okay

 Became the youngest Saxon in the team when she played in their second game of the season, remaining in the side for the rest of the campaign.
 She was just fourteen years old and still at school when proving a capable defender.
 Before the season was out she was training to become a hairdresser as well as working as a model.
 She was also the youngest player on court in Supergrid, although a nervy performance in that game didn't diminish from her place in the Team of the Year.
+Was ever present in the side that retained the title in 1952, when she began dating TV strongman Mike O'Neill.

 Silver Bat